Glossier's Phase 2 Set Is Discontinued — But There's Something New

-Since 2014, Glossier has taken over our Instagram timelines with dewy faces and pale pink vanity shots that set off an urge to switch every product in our bathroom cabinet to one color.
-The company is always one step ahead when it comes to innovation.
-And anytime Glossier drops something new, a frenzy begins, whether it's buzz-worthy body care or an acne-fighting stick that reminds us of the Tide To Go Pen (which earned a nominee spot in our 2018 Beauty Innovator Awards).
-But the brand has never discontinued an item... until now.
-Guess Glossier believes in the New Year's motto: Out with the old, in with the new.
+Since launching in 2014, Glossier has taken over Instagram with dewy skin, cute dropper bottles and enviable #shelfies that set off an urge to switch every product in our bathroom cabinet to one colour — pretty pale pink.
+The brand is always one step ahead when it comes to innovation, and whenever Glossier drops something new it causes a frenzy: Glossier You fragrance, Solution, new Cloud Paint shades...
+But the brand has never discontinued an item — until now.

 Advertisement

-Buying these three products together will save you money — $10 to be exact — giving you a forever-sale on the makeup products you love.
+Buying these three products together will save you money — £8 to be exact — giving you a forever-sale on the makeup products you know and love.
 And as for the concealer and lipstick (which was just reformulated), they will still be available for purchase on the brand's website as separate items.

-That's not all that the brand is launching.
-In an attempt to take over every spot in our makeup bag, Glossier has also released a limited-edition pocket mirror in a millennial pink pouch that reads "You Look Good."
-It will be a gift with purchase if you spend over $40 on the website with the code "YOULOOKGOOD" starting today.
-Or, if you just want the mirror, it's available for purchase at $10.
+That's not all that the Glossier is launching.
+In an attempt to take over every spot in our makeup bag, the brand has also released a limited-edition pocket mirror in a millennial pink pouch that reads "You Look Good."
+It will be a gift with purchase if you spend over £45 on the website with the code "POCKET", which will also retail on Glossier.com for £9 and will be available while supplies last.

 So, if you haven't finished your holiday shopping just yet or want to treat yourself after all of the buying you did for others, Glossier has got you covered with this new Makeup Set and confidence-boosting mirror.